-She has also co-authored, with her husband Jon Cross, Chapter 11 (Finding Your Zen: A Recipe for Natural Restoration No Matter Where You Live) in Laura Di Franco’s international best seller, The Ultimate Guide to Self-Healing, Volume 2.
+She has also co-authored, with her husband Jon Cross, Chapter 11 (Finding Your Zen: A Recipe for Natural Restoration No Matter Where You Live) in The Ultimate Guide to Self-Healing, Volume 2 by Laura Di Franco.
 In it, they share how their journey to restore their property to its rare native state has become a metaphor for living their lives with intention.

-Susan is also the author of Chapter 17 (You Are Enough, and You Always Were) in Dianna Leeder’s international best seller, Find Your Voice Save Your Life where she details the showstopping moments that led to her rediscovery of herself.
+Susan is also the author of Chapter 17 (You Are Enough, and You Always Were) in Find Your Voice Save Your Life, by Dianna Leeder, where she details her show stopping near death experience.

 Who we are

 What personal data we collect and why we collect it

 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.